MARILYN MOSS ROCKEFELLER AND JAMES S. ROCKEFELLER, JR. WRITING SCHOLARSHIPS

 Scholarships are available to attend any of the writing workshops at Maine Media.
 Maine Media will award 5-7 individual scholarships of up to $1,500 for full tuition to any of the 2021 writing workshops listed on our website.

 Applications remain open until awarded.
 Apply by completing our scholarships application form above with your expression of interest and evidence of financial need (evidenced via latest tax return).
 Writing samples are not required for scholarship applications unless required for the specific workshop of interest.
 Materials must be sent electronically to: [email protected]

-FULL RIDE TO THE WRITERS HARBOR: In addition there will be three writing scholarships available that include tuition, room & board in our campus housing for a one-week writing workshop, and up to $500 travel allowance.
-Apply by April 24, 2020 for the “Full Ride” with a statement of interest, evidence of financial need, and two references.
+FULL RIDE TO THE WRITERS HARBOR: In addition there will be three writing scholarships available that include tuition and lodging in our campus housing for a one-week writing workshop, and up to $500 travel allowance.
+No deadline.
+Funds available until allocated.
+Apply for the “Full Ride” with a statement of interest, evidence of financial need, and two references.

 The General Workshops Scholarship Fund

 At this time there are scholarship funds specifically designated to our writing program, if you are interested please apply.